 The first option is to create an LLC for each business, which is beneficial if the two brands you have are completely different ventures and have completely different clients, risks, and liabilities.
 For instance, if you have a photography brand and a copywriting business, you probably will want two LLCs for each type of business.
 This option also ensures that if, say, one brand doesn't succeed, it will not impact your other business.
 However, this option can lead to an increase in costs including paying annual LLC fees, filing taxes, potentially filing separate tax returns, and completing accounting for all of your brands and oversight management, especially if you're a solo owner.

-Remember, when separating your brands, you will also need to establish separate business bank accounts and ensure that revenue from one venture is not being given to another.
-It may be easy to confuse revenue or loss with your other brands which is problematic because it ultimately breaks the “LLC bubble” and makes them all liable for one another.
-Moreover, when it comes time to file taxes or submit annual reports, having separate bank accounts and accounting makes it a bit easier.
+Remember, when separating your brands into individual LLCs, you also need to establish separate business bank accounts and ensure that revenue from one venture is not being given to another.
+If you confuse revenue or losses and commingle your brands, it ultimately breaks the “LLC bubble” and makes them ALL legally liable for one another.
+The good thing is when it comes time to file taxes or submit annual reports, having separate bank accounts and accounting makes it a bit easier.

-Finally, if you have a few employees or business partners you definitely will want to separate your brands.
+Finally, if you have employees or various business partners you definitely want to separate your brands into different LLCs.
 Partnerships should never be intertwined with your solo business ventures.
 Also, having employees increases a business's legal risks, so it's best not to assume those risks with your other businesses.

 THIS BLOG POST IS NOT A SUBSTITUTE FOR LEGAL ADVICE.
 EVERY SITUATION IS DIFFERENT & IS FACT-SPECIFIC.
 A proper legal analysis is necessary based on your location and contract.
 Consult an attorney in your home state for advice regarding your contract or specific legal situation.